rabid-dev/padel-counter-info/docs/counter/match.md

 # Match Settings

-In the `Match Settings` screen you will find the following settings:
+In the `Match Settings` screen you can edit the settings for the match.
+You can also save the configuration as a preset for future use.

 ![MatchSettings](../assets/matchsettings.png "MatchSettings"){: style="display:block;margin-left:auto;margin-right:auto;width:60%;padding-top:10px;padding-bottom:10px;"}

+In this screen you will find the following settings:

 ## Game Scoring Settings